3c0tr/CharacterFlow/README.md

 - **Node System and Character Templates**
   As standard `Blender objects`, character templates have all Blender object properties, meaning you can add geometry nodes and shader nodes to them, unlocking unlimited possibilities for procedural creation!
 Combined with the property data interface of the Character Flow addon, you can achieve stunning procedural text animation effects.

+**The addon comes with 7 character templates as examples, which you can use directly or refer to them to create your own character templates.**

 - **Quick Start Guide**
   1. After installing the addon, find the `Character Flow` tab in the right panel of the `3D View`
   2. Open the `Character Flow` panel, click the `+` button in the top `Character Flow Controller` to create a new Character Flow instance